n48calculator/n48calc/README.md

 ---

-An extended PUBLIC BETA link is available to pre-install the -48 Calculator so that you can get aquainted with it's operation before the App Store release occurs.
+An extended PUBLIC BETA link is Temporarily available for pre-installation of the -48 Calculator, allowing you to get aquainted with it's operation before the App Store release occurs.

 <a href='https://testflight.apple.com/join/DF8XcDdJ' target='_blank'>-48 Calculator - Public BETA Link</a>